graalvm/graal-languages-demos/graalpy/graalpy-micronaut-guide/README.md

 ### 4.2 Dependency configuration

-Add the required dependencies for GraalPy in the dependency section of the POM or Gradle build script.
+Add the required dependencies for GraalPy in the dependency section of the POM build script.
+For Gradle, the GraalPy Gradle plugin that we will add in the next section will inject the GraalPy related dependencies automatically.

 `pom.xml`
 ```xml